Overlord9029/Assistant-Project/README.md

 streamlit
 yfinance

-To execute code open terminal of same directory and type _python -m streamlit run main.py_ Using the chatbot, you can retrieve current stock price and calculate SMA, EMA, RSI, MACD values of entered ticker and plot graph of it over last year
+To execute code open terminal of same directory and type _python -m streamlit run main.py_.
+Using the chatbot, you can retrieve current stock price and calculate SMA, EMA, RSI, MACD values of entered ticker and plot graph of it over last year.
 Functionality of this code can be developed further based on which indicators user prefers, and that tool is able to plot a graph of trends in stock market.